VincePuc99/ArloCloud-RPi/README.md

 ## Documentation

 - `Arlo-Usb-Start.sh` - This script installs necessary dependencies and runs the other scripts in the correct order.
-It ensures that the system is properly set up for USB mass storage and clip management. | Main script to start the setup process.
+It ensures that the system is properly set up for USB mass storage and clip management.

 - `cleanup_clips.sh` - Cleans up old clips from the storage directory.
 By default, it removes clips older than 14 days.